 In this category, Intel provides higher clocking speeds, whereas Ryzen has higher thread count and cache sizes.
 If you are to choose between the two, then you should consider the power consumption.
 That’s because even at the lowest level Threadripper requires a lot of power than an Intel Core i9.

-Best Processors For Gaming
+Best Processors For Gaming in 2021

 In the list below, we have included both AMD and Intel processors.
-You can choose any of the brand based on your requirement.
+You can choose any of the brands based on your requirement.
 All the CPU models on the list are designed for gaming.

 This is the latest desktop processor launched by the company.
 Given the features of the processor, there is no doubt that this is one of the best Intel CPU models you will find for gaming.
 This is an impressive kit with 20 threads and 10 cores.